 Going to the theatre has to be one of my favourite things to do, its great because an evening at the theatre doesn't leave me with a horrendous hangover!
-I'm looking to mix things up this semester by being a little bit more cultured, those nights on the tiles are getting all the same as I've been in Birmingham for almost three years now!
+I'm looking to mix things up this semester by being a little bit more cultured, those nights on the tiles are getting all the same because I've been in Birmingham for almost three years now!
 I have booked my tickets to see Birmingham Royal Ballet's upcoming performance of 'Copellia' for an evening early in June.
 It's clear to see that Birmingham really does have it all!
 The Birmingham Royal Ballet have been wowing audiences for a number of years at the Birmingham Hippodrome Theatre and all in the confides of Southside!
 The West End has its charms but Southside keeps everything central for that post theatre drink or meal!
-On with the show!

 Call me stupid but the Arcadian really has it all, I'm always happy with what I get when I visit this complex of shopping, dining and entertainment in Birmingham's Southside!
 When Chinese New Year is celebrated the Arcadian comes alive with a range of colourful and authentic displays that bring the Chinese New Year in perfectly!
 I'm definitely going to be celebrating one Chinese New Year in the Arcadian for sure!
 There's plenty of places to eat but let's keep quiet about that part for now.
 Well I heard Indi Bar is a good place to go on the weekends?
 When the sun goes down 'Arcadian' starts the party, I can remember one of the bar crawls I went on during my second year at university in Birmingham.
 The Arcadian is cool but like I mentioned before I'm all about Cathay Street but I'll always give Arcadian some thought because it makes Southside tick!
 Don't get this twisted but its all about Bubble Tea, Oriental cakes and a Chinese ASDA keeps things Arcadian real for me!
-Go!
+Let's go again, K?

 Choosing to try some Dim Sum I opted for the Chicken's Feet in Black Bean Sauce, having never tried this dish I was pleasantly surprised by the infusion of tastes from the Chicken's Feet.
 For my main course I enjoyed Sweet and Sour King Prawn with Egg Fried Rice, a sweet but flavoursome twist to my usual Oriental dining choice.
 Chung Ying is very good value for money and certainly satisfies those taste buds!
 Living in Birmingham has allowed me to see more parts of the city like Southside, after my Industrial Placement I know its given a sense of adventure.
 I can't wait to have another meal at Chung Ying Birmingham, or maybe somewhere else within Southside?
 Yes, I have a lot to thank Kelly for when it comes to my love of Dim Sum!
 I know I'll visit China!
 Does Southside sound good?

 I have to be honest that spending time within the Gay Village in Southside at the beginning of my university experience opened my eyes to a part of my life that was just about to make an appearance.
 I had been curious about the sights of Hurst Street before I moved to Birmingham in September 2010 for destiny was trying to tell me something, it doesn't need be spelt out what I mean but I'm thankful for the nights I had at venues such as the Village Inn, Nightingales and Missing Bar for its reaffirmed that once sneaking suspicion into my colourful and exciting life that I enjoy to the fullest.
 I can remember during my first semester at university myself and my fresher friends watched the Vengaboys perform their anthems and unveil their comeback song, for many reasons it was certainly a night to remember!
-Birmingham Pride takes a hold of Hurst Street each year during the May Bank Holiday weekend, I'm determined to enjoy that event before I graduate!
-A celebration!
+Birmingham Pride takes a hold of Hurst Street each year during the May Bank Holiday weekend, I'm determined to enjoy that event before I graduate! 南苑, 娱乐性英国伯明翰!